MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 Hardware requirements for your training workload might vary from project to project.
 To meet these requirements, Azure Machine Learning compute [offers various types](/azure/machine-learning/concept-compute-target#supported-vm-series-and-sizes) of VMs:

-- General purpose- balanced CPU to memory ratio
+- General purpose: Balanced CPU to memory ratio
-- Memory optimized- high memory to CPU ratio
+- Memory optimized: High memory to CPU ratio
-- Compute optimized- high CPU to memory ratio
+- Compute optimized: High CPU to memory ratio
-- High-performance compute- deliver leadership-class performance, scalability, and cost efficiency for various real-world HPC workloads
+- High-performance compute: Deliver leadership-class performance, scalability, and cost efficiency for various real-world HPC workloads
 - Instances with GPUs

 When you do not have a good idea yet about what your compute requirements are, we recommend to start with either of the two default options below which are cost effective options for lightweight testing and for training workloads.